GOHelle/QC_advection-diffusion_sim/README.md

 - **`Simulation_QC_2D.py`**
   Extends the simulation framework to 2D
   - Assigns equal numbers of qubits to each spatial direction.
-  - Constructs QSVT circuits separately for each direction, roughly doubling the ancilla requirements compared to 1D.
+  - Constructs QSVT circuits separately for each direction and composes them using one additional ancilla qubit.
   - Produces 3D surface plots of the initial condition, Fourier approximation, and quantum result at the final time.
   - Reports maximal error, success probability, and gate count if instructed to.